Louis-Hyacinte de Cavelier de Cuverville: Biography

 At the Battle of Negapatam, on 6 July 1782, he engaged the much stronger HMS Hero.

 In July 1782, in the wake of the Battle of Negapatam, Suffren appointed Cuverville to the 64-gun Vengeur in replacement of her former captain, Forbin.
 Lieutenant Éléonor Jacques Marie Stanislas Perier de Salvert replaced Cuverville on Flamand.
 Cuverville then captained Vengeur during the Battle of Trincomalee between 25 August and 3 September 1782, and during the Battle of Cuddalore on 20 June 1783.

 After the war, he was amongst the captains that Suffren recommended for promotion He received a 600-livre pension in recognition of his service.

 In 1791, he briefly commanded a squadron in Brest, before fleeing to Essen.

-At the Bourbon Restauration, he was made an honorary Rear-Admiral.
+At the Bourbon Restoration, he was made an honorary Rear-Admiral.
 He died in Quintin in 1819.